corsac-dart/dal/README.md

 ## The approach

 First, the problem of storing IdentityMap state is delegated to the Call Stack library.
 So that this library knows nothing about the application's life cycle.

-Given that repositories only need access to the state of currently executing "application transaction", that's all they need to know.
+Given that, repositories only need access to the state of currently executing "application transaction", that's all they need to know.

 The rest of the implementation is pretty much typical with added